Cinnamon-Sugar Fried Apple Rings

 - 1/2 teaspoon salt

 Meanwhile, slice apples crosswise into 1/4-inch thick slices.
 Using a small circle cookie cutter remove center of apple so there’s about 3/8-inch apple remaining.
-Don’t throw away the centers!
-Remove the core/seeds and chop them up in chicken salad or eat as a healthy snack (tomorrow after you’ve eaten the fried apples today!)
+You can also carve out the center with a knife or apple corer.
+You can toss the seeds and core but don’t throw away the apple in the centers!
+Chop them up in chicken salad or eat as a healthy snack (tomorrow after you’ve eaten the fried apples today!)

-In a small bowl, combine 1/3 cup sugar and 1 teaspoon cinnamon for coating apple rings.
+In a small bowl, combine 1/3 cup sugar and 1 teaspoon cinnamon to make Cinnamon-Sugar for coating apple rings.

 In a medium bowl, whisk egg lightly; gradually add milk.
 Add flour; top with 2 tablespoons sugar, baking powder and salt.
 Whisk dry ingredients together lightly on top of milk, then dig in and whisk all together.
-I just saved you a bowl to mix dry ingredients together.
+I just saved you a bowl so you don't have to mix dry ingredients together separately.

 Check your oil to see if it’s 365°.
 I like to use a digital thermometer.
 Using tongs, dip apple rings in batter, allowing excess to drip back in bowl.
 Fry 3 or four at a time 1 to 2 minutes or just until golden.
-Let drain on paper towels 1 minute; dredge them in then cinnamon sugar mixture and turn over with tongs to coat well.
-Eat warm while the outside is at it’s best but I save them and warm them in the microwave the next day for breakfast.
+Let drain on paper towels 1 minute; dredge them in then cinnamon sugar mixture while they are still warm and turn over with tongs to coat well.
+Eat warm and save any leftovers to warm them in the microwave the next day for breakfast.

 Shortcut: Dip them in pancake batter from the box and purchase cinnamon sugar.